 2. Not getting Intellectual Property protection

 You’ve probably heard the term intellectual property (IP) before.
-It commonly comes up in the design and music industries but it applies to all creative endeavours.
-A registered trademark, patent, copyright and design rights are aimed at preventing a third party stealing your work/ideas by copying and reproducing them.
+It commonly appears in the design and music industries, but it applies to all creative endeavours.
+A registered trademark, patent, copyright, and design rights prevent a third party from stealing your work or ideas by copying and reproducing them.

 It sounds ridiculously cheeky but it’s not uncommon for a company to receive a legal letter from a company which may have copied their idea/work, claiming infringement of their intellectual property.
 Or maybe the letter is genuine and the startup didn’t realise an incredibly similar idea was already in production.
 This can always be checked by getting an IP lawyer to run a check to make sure protection is in place.